seantansey/epic/README.md

 EPIC ride finder gives you the beta you need to realize your mountain biking bucket list, helping you to make these special and adventurous rides a reality.

 EPIC Ride Finder © Hand Crafted in Boulder, Colorado.
 2018 all rights reserved.
+Inspired by IMBA.
 Coded by Sean, Paul, Tom, Sara and Blake.
 Photos & Logo Design by [Sara Keyser](https://sarakeyser.com)

 [Deployed link](https://epic-bike-app.herokuapp.com/trails.html)